pwwang/pipda/README.md

     The piping syntax (`>>`) is recommended with `pipda`.
 Because everything is determined with this syntax.

     However, `pipda` tries to support regular calling.
-The ambiguity can come from the situations where the arguments passed in can shift one position right (such that they fit the piping calling), and first value passed in can also be dispatched and fit in the second argument.
+The ambiguity can come from the situations where the arguments passed in can shift one position right (such that they fit the piping calling).
+When binding the arguments, types are also checked to see if they can fit into the function.

     For example: